How to set Smart Objectives

 This is an absolute must:

-The objectives and the strategy to achieve them should be formally agreed by all key stakeholders and must never be assumed by anyone involved in the project.
+The objectives and the strategy to achieve them should be formally agreed upon by all key stakeholders and must never be assumed by anyone involved in the project.
 Failing to do this is another major reason why projects fail.

 Why is the above important?